UK Mountain Guide: The Best British Peaks to Climb

 Mountain prep

 Before we begin, it's important to highlight that climbing a mountain is no simple feat!
 For sure, there are an array of ridges that are easily surmountable for beginners as you'll soon find out.
 But, whether you're a total novice or skilled hiker, it's still vital to set off well equipped for the ascent ahead.
 It's a bit of a no-brainer, but you'll require some trusty footwear to tackle a mountain; walking shoes or boots with strong support around the ankle and a solid grip are essential for making it safely to the top (and back down again!).
 Another key item is a waterproof windbreaker jacket, since mountain faces often encounter more extreme weather and leave you entirely exposed to the elements.
 For that same reason, warm clothing and extra layers – think lightweight and breathable fleece jackets and fleece jumpers, as well as hats and gloves – are additional items you won't want to be without, especially when you consider that temperatures often plummet at high altitudes.
 Because of all this, it’s absolutely essential to check the weather forecast before embarking on your hike, not only to make sure you wear the appropriate gear but also to ensure that it’s safe to set off – no one wants to be left stranded on a mountain with hazardous weather coming their way!
 A few other words of wisdom: take plenty of snacks with you, hydrate yourself regularly, and always let someone know where you're headed and what time you'll be back.
+Having the right hiking gear to hand and following sensible safety measures will make your trip all the more enjoyable – trust us.

 A few facts and definitions to get started: what are the highest mountains in England, Ireland, Scotland and Wales, and what is the tallest in all of Britain?